peedy2495/reflector/README.md

 You have to import the public repository gpg-key to your local keyring first, to be able to pull from defined repository.

 ### sources-apt-[source].conf
-server - TLD of repository; like: "ftp.de.debian.org"
+dist - name of the Distribution; like: "ubuntu" server - TLD of repository; like: "ftp.de.debian.org"
 inPath - subdirectory in TLD; like: "debian"
 release - relevant releases; like: "buster,buster-updates,buster-backports"